franzpisto/franzpisto/content/_index.md

     section_id: services
     serviceslist:
       - content: >-
-          I have more than 10 years of experience of Editor and I learned everything about it thanks to my role at Stintup.com (I grew it up alone).
+          I have more than 10 years of experience as Editor and I learned everything about it thanks to my role at Stintup.com (I grew it up alone).
 I can write article, blog posts, improve **SEO** and help you also with **affiliate network** and **content marketing**.\